magiclabs/magic-nft-template/frontend/README.md

 Then you issue the actual transaction by calling the same method name and adding `.send`. `send` lets you add configuration options.
 We add the user's address and the estimated gas.
-Users connected to Magic Connect will have their transaction signed by the Magic SDK, while users who chose to connect with other supported wallets will be prompted to sign using that wallet's normal UI.
+Users connected to a Magic wallet will have their transaction signed by the Magic SDK, while users who choose to connect with other supported wallets will be prompted to sign using that wallet's normal UI.

 The return value will be a transaction receipt that you can use to get events